odan/slim4-skeleton/docs/testing.md

 ], $response);
 ```

-Take a look at the examples in: `tests/TestCase/Action/`
+You can find more examples in: `tests/TestCase/Action/`

 ## Database Testing